hammerheim-game/hammerheim-rules/5-warbands.md

 the remaining gold MUST be spent on a single item of gear.
-This means that Ostlander Warbands will often be composed of a dozen men wearing muddy peasant garb with one member wearing golden-laid heavy armour and another carrying a double-barrelled hunting rifle from the finest forges of Hochland.
+This means that Ostlander Warbands will often be composed of a dozen men wearing muddy peasant garb with one member wearing golden-laid heavy armor and another carrying a double-barrelled hunting rifle from the finest forges of Hochland.
 Alignment: the Warband’s Alignment may be one of the